lucarv/merg-app/README.md

 # merg-app
-a simple android app that can be used to provision a meter to azure registry
+a simple android (cordova) app that can be used to provision a meter to azure registry